yuemingl/SymJava/README.md

 #Citing SymJava
 If you use SymJava for academic research, you are encouraged to cite the following paper:

-Yueming Liu, Peng Zhang, Meikang Qiu "Fast Numerical Evaluation for Symbolic Expressions in Java", IEEE HPCC 2015 (accepted)
+Yueming Liu, Peng Zhang, Meikang Qiu, "Fast Numerical Evaluation for Symbolic Expressions in Java", 17th IEEE International Conference on High Performance and Communications (HPCC 2015), New York, USA, August 24-26, 2015
+.
+(In Press)

 #Examples: